The Summer Experience Programme

 We are looking for a diverse range of projects to engage our students, so will be happy to consider applications from local and regional businesses in all sectors and industries.

 How it works

-Firstly, think about what you'd like to offer.
+Firstly, think about what you would like to offer.
 This will depend on your organisational needs, but whatever you have in mind please talk to us and we can make suggestions or help you design your project brief.
 Please take a look at our case studies section to see what kind of projects have been completed in previous years.

 We then ask you to complete and submit our Project Brief Form (below) which details the project specifics, start and end dates, ideal candidate profile and method of application.

 We advertise your internship to our current first and second year undergraduates through our jobs board, through targeted emails and through social media and students are invited to apply with a CV and cover letter.